 You need to be precise when you’re assessing what you’ll need, otherwise you’re baking a cake with all the wrong ingredients.
 A resource manager or project manager can lead this.

 This may, for example, mean adjusting timescales if you’re short on staff or increasing your budget if you need more specialist equipment.

-Organizations that implement time frames into project plans are 52% more likely to succeed.
-Despite this, 80% of projects don’t always set baseline schedules.
-That’s probably why 43% of organizations say they rarely or never complete successful projects on time.
+Organizations that implement time frames into project plans are more likely to succeed.
+Despite this, 52% of projects don’t always set baseline schedules.
+That’s probably why 45% of organizations say they rarely or never complete successful projects on time.